NSO-developer/nso-gitbook/development/concepts/packages.md

                     netsim/
 ```

-The `package-meta-data.xml` defines several important aspects of the package, such as the name, dependencies on other packages, the package's components, etc. This will be thoroughly described later in this chapter.
+The `package-meta-data.xml` defines several important aspects of the package, such as the name, dependencies on other packages, the package's components, etc. This will be thoroughly described later in this section.

 When NSO starts, it needs to search for packages to load.
 The `ncs.conf` parameter `/ncs-config/load-path` defines a list of directories.
 At initial startup, NSO searches these directories for packages and copies the packages to a private directory tree in the directory defined by the `/ncs-config/state-dir` parameter in `ncs.conf`, and loads and starts all the packages found.
 All .fxs (compiled YANG files) and .ccl (compiled CLI spec files) files found in the directory `load-dir` in a package are loaded.
 On subsequent startups, NSO will by default only load and start the copied packages - see [Loading Packages](../development/nso-packages.md#loading-packages) for different ways to get NSO to search the load path for changed or added packages.

 A package usually contains Java code.
 This Java code is loaded by a class loader in the NSO Java VM.
-A package that contains Java code must compile the Java code so that the compilation results are divided into .jar files where code that is supposed to be shared among multiple packages is compiled into one set of .jar files, and code that is private to the package itself is compiled into another set of .jar files.
+A package that contains Java code must compile the Java code so that the compilation results are divided into .jar files where code, that is supposed to be shared among multiple packages, is compiled into one set of .jar files, and code that is private to the package itself is compiled into another set of .jar files.
 The shared and the common jar files shall go into the `shared-jar` directory and the `private-jar` directory, respectively.
 By putting for example the code for a specific service in a private jar, NSO can dynamically upgrade the service without affecting any other service.

 The optional `webui` directory contains the WEB UI customization files.